danilofreire/kcl-thesis-template-markdown/README.md

 ## Comments and suggestions

-Feel free to send me a message if you find any mistake or have any suggestion to improve this template.
+Feel free to send me a message if you find any mistake or have any suggestion to improve this repository.
 Consider writing to the author as well.
-Once again, thanks to Tom Pollard for this great thesis template.
+Once again, thanks to Tom Pollard for the nice template.
 I hope you like it as much as I do, and have a good time at King's :)